Sennsei/Feather-Query/README.md

-# Plug.dj - Feather Query
+#Plug.dj - Feather Query

 > Feather query is a lightweight [plug.dj](https://www.plug.dj/superfuntime-3 "*Click Me* for the BEST community!") script which queries for a user's ID.
+---

 ######Installing the script: